dmirman-zz/gazer/README.md

 Please use the issues tab (https://github.com/dmirman/gazer/issues) to file any bugs or suggestions.

+# Updates (April 2021)

+I just added a function to read in files taken from the Tobii X2-30 and modify them to work with gazeR (`merge_tobii`).
+I collected this data using PsychoPy and the Python Titta package.
+I am going to slowly work on expanding this function to work with other Tobii trackers.
+This function is kind of specfic to my needs at the moment but might be helpful for others using a Tobii X2-30 and wanting to use gazeR.

 # Updates (Janurary 2021)

 Added Hershman et al.'s (2008) blink detection algo based on pupillary noise.
 I will be posting a walkthrough on how to use it with gazeR sometime soon.